Shaner1niner/project_awesome/README.md

 5.1 mushroom_cleaned.csv - source file for scikit_mushrooms.ipynb

-6.0 R_analysis_model_Netflix.qmd - Using the Kaggle Netflix data for an example of Data cleaning, analysis, visualization, modeling, and text analysis in R
+6.0 R_analysis_model_Netflix.qmd - Using the Kaggle Netflix data for an example of Data cleaning, analysis, visualization, modeling, and text analysis in R. We predict whether content will be rated as mature, based on content descriptions.

 6.1 Netflix_data.csv -  source file for R_analysis_model_Netflix.qmd